nwisbeta/github.io/HAPI_documentation_process.md

 3. Use the GitBash command line interface to add and commit changes, using Git commands.

-   You can view your changes before pushing them to the repository by running Jekyll in the commandline: `bundle exec jekyll serve`.
+4. View your changes *before* pushing them to the repository (and making them live) by running Jekyll in the commandline: `bundle exec jekyll serve`.
+View the site in your browser at 127.0.0.1:4000/

-For new API products:
+5. Push content to the repository.

+For new entries in the side navigation (like a new API):

 1. In the command line, use `mkdir` under /pages to create a new directory.

 2. Create new content within the directory, saved as .md files, using kramdown Markdown.
    Use a previous .md file as an example for the frontmatter, changing the file paths for the new content.
-Jekyll requires the frontmatter to create the HTML versions of pages.
+Jekyll requires the frontmatter to create the HTML versions of pages correctly.

 3. In _data/sidebars/mydoc_sidebar.yml, add the new directory as an entry in the side navigation.
 Note the syntax and indentation for the entry.
 Every indent space matters.